tulip-control/tulip-control/doc/tutorial.rst

    :start-after: @synthesize@
    :end-before: @synthesize_end@

-The controller can now be saved in graphical form, or printed if pydot package is not available:
+The controller can now be saved in graphical form, or printed if the dependencies for DOT layout are not available:

 .. literalinclude:: ../examples/discrete.py
    :start-after: @plot_print@